natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

-Now *nexthop* column displays a list but so far with one element.
-When using List the value is a list, and each match with a regular expression will add an item to the list.
+Now nexthop column displays a list but so far with one element.
+When using ``List`` the value is a list, and each match with a regex will add an item to the list.
 By default, each next match overwrites the previous one.
 If, for example, leave Record action for full lines only:

 ::